 “Here at Parentis we strive to achieve the best care from the time a patient is admitted all the way through their journey, the volunteer program is no exception.
-This family-run company has always strived to care for each patient as if they were one of our own family members.
+This family-run company always strives to care for each patient as if they were one of our own family members.
 I created this program with the idea in mind of how can we bring a completely unique and genuine experience to hospice?

 We strive to break the barrier the word “hospice” has created and our volunteers are the pinnacle of this experience.
 “There is nothing more beautiful than someone who goes out of their way to make life beautiful for others.”
 This is a quote that truly encompasses hospice and all of the incredible work our volunteers do.
-Hospice is a calling that each and every volunteer within our program has answered.
+Hospice is a calling that each and every volunteer within our program answered.

-The Parentis Angels Volunteer Program
+The Parentis Angels hospice volunteer program

-We Honor our Veterans
+We honor our veterans

 One of the many unique aspects of engaging with the Parentis Angels is our We Honor Veterans Program.
 We work directly with the VA to ensure every veteran receives all of the benefits and services they so rightfully deserve.
-We also match each veteran with a veteran volunteer to guide all of our patients and families with a relatable perspective that not many other people have.
+We also match each veteran with a veteran volunteer.
+They guide all of our patients and families with a relatable perspective that not many other people have.
 We have an array of veteran patients who all come to us with unique backgrounds and needs.
 As a Parentis Angel, we want to ensure each veteran volunteer is filling those needs to the best of their ability.

-Recently we had a volunteer come to us explaining that one of our patient’s families did not understand his benefits.
+Recently we had a volunteer come to us.
+They explained that one of our patient’s families did not understand his benefits.
 He was transferred from another facility and was never given the option to better understand what it was he was entitled to.
 Had we not started with We Honor Veterans we would not have known how to effectively help this man and his family.
-But because we had we were able to help him ensure that when his time came his family would not receive the burden of heavy medical expenses many of which were a part of his benefits package.
+But because we had, we were able to help him.
+We ensured that, when his time came, his family would not receive the burden of heavy medical expenses many of which were a part of his benefits package.

-Examples such as these happen all too often because families were not informed or facilities do not have the proper training to care for veteran patients.
+Examples such as these happen all too often.
+This is because families were not informed or facilities do not have the proper training to care for veteran patients.
 At Parentis we do our best to ensure this is never an issue for our patients or their families.
 When patients come into Parentis, we want them to focus solely on spending time with their family members and enjoying each precious moment.

 Our crafts and music have created one of the most unique and hands-on aspects of this program.
 We have multiple music volunteers who go into homes playing an array of different instruments and musical genres.
-It is truly a delight to see the patients light up hearing their favorite song or requesting a specific music volunteer because they loved the experience so much.
+It is truly a delight to see!
+The patients light up hearing their favorite song or requesting a specific music volunteer because they loved the experience so much.
 Many of our music volunteers have now created YouTube videos for patients that are played throughout the facility or home.
 This ensures not only the safety of our patients but our volunteer as well.

 During these tough times, we have taken every precaution possible to ensure not only that our patients are safe but our volunteers as well.
 This entails scaling back on in-person visits and adapting how we interact with patients while still considering what is best for the patient’s overall health and well-being.

-Volunteer Program during the Pandemic
+Volunteer program during the pandemic